 Now I say: ‘He who dwells in Love is in God, and He is in him’.
 If I were asked where God is, I should reply: ‘He is everywhere’.
 If I were asked where the soul is that dwells in Love, I should reply: ‘She is everywhere’.
 For God loves, and the soul that dwells in Love is in God and God is in her: and since God is everywhere and she is in God, she is not half in and half out of God; and since God is in her, the soul must needs be everywhere, for He who is everywhere is in her.
 God is everywhere in the soul, and she is everywhere in Him.
 Thus God is one All without all things, and she is with Him one All without all things.
 This is a sermon for All Saints.
 Now it is over.
 Now everyone remain seated; I want to keep you longer.
 I am going to preach you another sermon.
 God preserve us from peril!

 The soul is one with God and not united.
-Here is a simile: if we fill a tub with water, the water in the tub is united but not one with it, for where there is water there is no wood, and where there is wood there is no water.
-Now take the wood and throw it in the middle of the water, still the wood is only united and not one.
+Here is a simile: if we fill a wooden tub with water, the water in the tub is united but not one with it, for where there is water there is no wood, and where there is wood there is no water.
+Now take the tub and throw it into a lake: still the wood is only united with the water and not one.
 It is different with the soul: she becomes one with God and not united, for where God is, there the soul is and where the soul is, there God is.

 Scripture says: “Moses saw God face to face” (Ex.
 33:11).
-The masters deny this (St. Thomas, quoting St. Augustine), saying where two faces appear God is not seen, for God is one and not two: for whoever sees God sees nothing but one.
+The masters deny this, saying that where two faces appear God is not seen, for God is one and not two: for whoever sees God sees nothing but one.
+[St. Thomas, quoting St. Augustine]

-Dear children, I beg you to note one thing: I pray you for God’s sake, I beg you to do this for my sake and carefully mark my words.
-All those who are thus in unity as I have described it must not suppose that because they are free from ‘forms’, such forms would be better for them than not departing from unity.
-To do so would be wrong and might even be called heresy; for you should know that there, in the unity, there is neither Conrad nor Henry.
-I will tell you how I think of people: I try to forget myself and everyone and merge myself, for them (their sake), in unity.
+Dear children, I beg you to note one thing: I ask you for God’s sake, I beg you to do this for my sake and carefully mark my words.
+Regarding those who are thus in unity as I have described it, you must not suppose that because a master is free from ‘forms’ it would be better for his students if he were to depart from unity and remain among them.
+For him to depart from unity for the sake of his students would be wrong and might even be called heresy; for you should know that there, in the unity, there is neither Conrad nor Henry.
+I will tell you how I think of people: I try to forget myself and everyone and merge myself, for their sake, in unity.
 May we abide in unity, so help us God.
 Amen.